Keith-Chambers/SaiKo/README.md

 ### Setup and using Saiko

-    To specify your music library path, modify configLib.txt If you wish to use another file, just run Saiko with -c and specify another file to parse music library paths from, like so
+To specify your music library path, modify configLib.txt.
+If you wish to use another file, just run Saiko with -c and specify another file to parse music library paths from, like so

 ```sh
     ./Saiko -c ../music_config.txt